differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-08-docker-macvlan.md

 If I browse to `http://192.168.28.65` or `http://192.168.28.66` from my Windows laptop, I get the expected `One` or `Two` page.
 Success.

+After publishing this, my friend Mike asked me on Mastodon whether I could access the host from the container, so I
+checked:

+- curl from another host to either container works.
+- curl from the host to either container works.
+- running nginx on the host and starting an Ubuntu container; curl from that container to either container works; curl from that container to the host works.

 ## Implementing (Synology)

 The steps are basically the same as above, but the numbers are different (the Synology NAS is going to get